wexi/amforth-shadow/doc/source/TG/Hardware.rst

 flash memory.

 The ATtiny micro controllers and a a few ATmega types lack the minimum flash capacity.
-The ATtiny's some machine instructions as well.
+The ATtiny's lack some machine instructions as well.

 Bootloader Support
 ------------------